pietile/pietile-native-kit/packages/page-slider/README.md

 # PageSlider

-Helps implementing swipable pages. `PageSlider` is controlled wtih `selectedPage` prop compnent and can work in two modes: `page` when page occupies whole width of the screen and `card` when adjacent pages are visible at sides.
+Helps to implement swipeable pages. `PageSlider` is controlled with `selectedPage` prop compnent and can work in two modes: `page` when page occupies whole width of the screen and `card` when adjacent pages are visible at sides.